 Using natural cleaning products improves the air quality of your home, as no harmful VOC’s are released when used.

-the environmental impact the manufacturing of these products is hefty.
-They often use ingredients that are non-biodegradable and from non-renewable sources such as petroleum.
 Then there’s the secondary effects once you wash them down the sink, where they eventually find their way into other water systems and create an unpleasant environment for animals and wildlife.

 Think of all the adverts we see for cleaning products… its staggering.
 But that’s advertising for you, persuading people they need to buy one cleaner for this, another cleaner for that.